airtai/faststream/.faststream_gen/rabbit/publishing.md

 asyncio.run(pub())
 ```

-If you don't specify any exchange, message will be send to the default one.
+If you don't specify any exchange, the message will be send to the default one.

 Also, you able to use special **RabbitQueue** and **RabbitExchange** objects as a `queue` and `exchange` arguments: